 Why is it Important to be Resilient?

-Resilience makes people adapt with adversity or persevere through hardships without losing their mental health.
+Resilience makes people adapt to adversity or persevere through hardships without losing their mental health.

 Life can put you down one too many times, but if you have resilience you will find ways to overcome adversity.